 Creativity, workmanship, and functionality will be strong criteria in judging the "Robot designed by Exhibitor" classes.
-All robots should have a purpose or intended function, examples include, but are not limited to following a line, sweeping the floor, and as a think of the participate of the strong of the local strong of the
+All robots should have a purpose or intended function, examples include, but are not limited to following a line, sweeping the floor, solving a Rubix Cube, sorting colors, or climbing stairs.